 - Join me in reading the Lord’s Word.
 Open your Bible to John 19:17-30.
 Pay close attention to verses 28-30.
 Let God speak to you through his Word.

-“Dear God, thank you for dying on the cross for my sins!
-I believe that you came for me and that you want to have a relationship with me!
-I don’t need to change in order to enter into your presence.
+“Dear Jesus, thank you for dying on the cross for my sins!
+I believe that You came for me and that You want to have a relationship with me!
+I don’t need to change in order to enter into Your presence.
 Thank you for loving me just as I am!
-I pray that today and the rest of my life you will help me to follow you.
-In Jesus name, Amen!”
+I pray that today and the rest of my life You will help me to follow you.
+In Jesus’ name, I pray, Amen!”

 If you’ve prayed that prayer for the first time, we would love to hear about it and pray with you for your new life.
 Please email us firstname.lastname@example.org.